deadmau5p/transformers_from_Scratch/README.md

-# transformers_from_Scratch
+# Transformers from scratch

-This repository contains pytorch implementation of transformers.
+This repository contains pytorch implementation of transformers from scratch.